yaeba/nyc_taxi_driver_model/minutes/minutes25-09.md

 1. Run through the presentation and aim to achieve a time of less than 10 minutes.
 2. Peer reviews to suggest upon areas needing improvement.
 3. Decide on next meeting before mid semester break.
+4. Set meetup time and location for official presentation.

 **Action Items:**
 1.  <>